5 Stars – Review of The Xeno Manifesto – Redemption (3rd book of the trilogy)

-5 Stars – Review for The Xeno Manifesto trilogy (The Complete 3 novels)
+5 Stars – Review for The Xeno Manifesto trilogy (All 3 novels)

 I found The Xeno Manifesto trilogy a fun read with a fast moving plot that twists and turns from the beginning right up to the last 15 pages of the last book.
 At no time did the plot slow down enough for me to lose interest and at no time did the plot twists stop surprising me.